Kolykocha/rsschool-cv1/cv.md

 ---
 __Briefly About Myself:__
 -------
 I am a fourth-year student of OmSU.
 My specialty is "Mathematics and Computer Science".
 My goal is to become a web-developer.
-My strengths: easy to learn, purposeful, hardworking, always ready to learn new things.
+My strengths: high learning ability, purposeful, hardworking and communicable.

 ---
 __Skills and Proficiency:__